Early Education and Support Division

 A "best interest" day is one type of excused absence.
 The term “best interest days” is derived from the last clause in Education Code § 8208(e) that allows excused absences for children “to spend time with a parent or other relative … that is clearly in the best interest of the child.”
 This provision recognizes that a child spending time with their immediate or extended family is a legitimate reason for absence.
 Therefore, contractors are permitted to claim reimbursement for a child who is absent to spend "best interest" time with his or her family, in addition to the reimbursement claimed for children present at the facility on that day.
 A contractor who uses time spent "with a parent or other relative … that is clearly in the best interest of the child" for a staff development day risks being out of compliance with the cited Education Code and 5 CCR sections.
 Unless the child meets one of the exceptions cited in 5 CCR § 18066(f), claims for excused absences "in the best interests of the child" are limited to ten days per child per year.

 Contractors may not use excused absences for staff development or any other purpose for days on which the facility is not open to serve children.
 Claims of reimbursement for excused absences "in the best interest of the child" for days on which the facility is not open to admit and provide services to children could result in an audit exception and a reduction in the amount of funds earned by the contractor.

-Questions regarding the information in this Management Bulletin should be addressed to the assigned Child Development Division Field Services Consultant.
+Questions regarding the information in this Management Bulletin should be addressed to the assigned Early Education and Support Division Field Services Consultant.